-Highlighting the social relationships and power dynamics behind technological and AI building processes as a necessary step towards localised sociotechnical solutions in the Global South
+Highlighting the social structures and power dynamics behind technological and AI building processes as a necessary step towards localised sociotechnical solutions

-But “intersectionality”, a term coined by African American legal scholar and activist Kimberlé Crenshaw makes room, as she mentions, “for more advocacy and remedial practices” to create more egalitarian systems.
-Aiming to deeply and objectively understand the complexity of our society, an intersectional perspective is a realistic and tangible way to describe an issue but also a tool that can help us to describe socio-technical solutions.
+But “intersectionality”, a term coined by American legal scholar and activist Kimberlé Crenshaw makes room, as she mentions, “for more advocacy and remedial practices” to create more egalitarian systems.
+Aiming to deeply and objectively understand the complexity of our society, an intersectional perspective is a realistic and tangible way to describe an issue but also a tool that can help us understand, describe and remediate socio-technical problems.

 How can we all be a part of this process?